bwgjoseph/spring-boot-react-gradle-gitlabci/README.md

 - the output file is no longer in the output file list

 In the current case, most likely due to the latter as each new pipeline, the output directory has been wiped if cache is not available (possible?)

+---

+### config

+Based on the current test, it seem that it does respect `.npmrc` configuration during pipeline run **BUT** only if `yarn.lock` does not exist in the first place.
+Most likely that is because `yarn.lock` already defined the urls of the packages, and hence, will ignore what was set for in `.npmrc`

 ## Resources